katecursed99/LOVEPlotLib/README.md

 Really the main thing I didn't hit in the example is using ClearGraphs() to get rid of all the graphs in memory, that might come in handy.

 The default color palette ("amber phosphor 16") is sampled from my photo-art work with an amber monochrome CRT monitor from the early 80s.
 Check out [katecursed.art](https://katecursed.art) to see those & my other media art!

+No code in this repository is LLM-generated!
+The architectural dumpster fire that is this project is my responsibility alone.

 Example main.lua file (also included as example.lua in this repo).
 Draws the memory monitor/framerate counter from the gif at the top of this file!
 ```